ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 ```
 The `$1` and `$2` in the replacement string refer to the parenthesized groups in the pattern.

+### Using a function to compute the replacement string

+The replacement string can be a function to be invoked to create the
+new substring (to put in place of the substring received):

 ```js
 let s = "the cia and fbi";
 console.log(s.replace(/\b(fbi|cia)\b/g,